-- 168 Walkeringham offers a small range of services and facilities namely the Village Hall, a pub and a primary school.
-A post office service was provided from the Village Hall but this has ceased and there is uncertainty over the future use of the Parish church which is currently closed. - 169 In the 2016 Survey 71% of respondents thought it was important or very important to have better facilities for older people and young people and 65% for people with disabilities.
-In the Survey improved sports and leisure facilities and the encouragement of a defined village centre scored 63% and 65% respectively. - 170 A community project and longer-term aspiration is to relocate the Village Hall and playing fields to a central location and to expand the services provided from the Hall and to reinstate the post office service (see Appendix A). - 171 A common theme in the community survey was the desire to support the provision of a local shop and café either as part of the garden centre, as part of a farm shop or as part of a community hub of services in the centre of the village. - 172 The expected growth of the Parish, (if the current planning permissions are built out and the site allocations are developed), will see the population substantially increase.
-With a growing number of older residents as well, easy access to local facilities would significantly enhance the quality of life of existing and future residents and would contribute towards sustainable development.
+- 167 Walkeringham offers a small range of services and facilities namely the Village Hall, a pub and a primary school.
+A post office service was provided from the Village Hall but this has ceased and there is uncertainty over the future use of the Parish church which is currently closed. - 168 In the 2016 Survey 71% of respondents thought it was important or very important to have better facilities for older people and young people and 65% for people with disabilities.
+In the Survey improved sports and leisure facilities and the encouragement of a defined village centre scored 63% and 65% respectively.
+51 - 169 A community project and longer-term aspiration is to relocate the Village Hall and playing fields to a central location and to expand the services provided from the Hall and to reinstate the post office service (see Appendix A).
+In the context of this or any similar proposal elsewhere in the neighbourhood area it will be important that the replacement community facility is delivered on the alternative site as quickly as possible, whilst taking account of viability and cash flow issues.
+This will be expected to be determined as part of the wider development package.
+Where appropriate it could be delivered through a Section 106 agreement.